-Examples include, but are not limited to:
+Examples include but are not limited to:

 - a.
-Physical intimidation or assault
+Discrimination

 - b.
-Extortion
+Victimization

 - c.
 Oral or written threats, including text messaging

 - d.
-Malicious teasing
+Malicious Teasing

 - e.
 Putdowns

 - f.
 Name calling

 - g.
 Threatening looks

 - h.
 Gestures or acts of aggression (Overt and Covert)

 - i.
-Cruel rumors & false accusations
+Cruel rumors and false accusations

-- i.
+- j.
 Social Isolation

 - k.
-Cyber bullying
+Cyber-racism (racism that takes place using digital devices)

-Bullying is prohibited.
-School personnel will not tolerate any bullying on Diocesan school grounds or at any school-sponsored activity (on or off school grounds).
-In addition, the Office of Catholic Schools expects students and parents who become aware of an act of bullying or cyberbullying to report it to appropriate school personnel (e.g. principal, teacher, school counselor).
-The Office of Catholic Schools expects staff members who become aware of an incident of bullying or cyberbullying to take appropriate steps to intervene unless intervention would be a threat to staff members' safety.
-If a staff member believes that his/her intervention has not resolved the matter, or if the bullying persists, he/she shall report the bullying to the school principal for further investigation.

-In cases of reported bullying, the principal or designee shall interview all students involved (i.e. the aggressor(s) and the person being bullied) and investigate, as appropriate.
-This investigation may include interviews with students, parents/guardians, and school staff; review of school records; and identification of parent and family issues.
-Any student who retaliates against another for reporting bullying may be subject to appropriate consequences.
+Racism is prohibited.
+School personnel will not tolerate any racism on Diocesan school grounds or at any school-sponsored activity (on or off school grounds).
+In addition, the Office of Catholic Schools expects students and parents who become aware of an act of racism to report it to appropriate school personnel (e.g. headmaster, teacher, school counselor).
+The Office of Catholic Schools expects staff members who become aware of any racism incident to take appropriate steps to intervene unless intervention would be a threat to staff members' safety.
+Every instance of suspected racism should be brought immediately to the attention of school leadership.
+In cases of reported racism, the headmaster or designee shall interview all students involved (i.e., the alleged aggressor(s) and the alleged target(s)) and investigate, as appropriate.
+This investigation may include interviews with students, parents, and school staff; review of school records; and identification of parent and family issues.
+Any student who retaliates against another for reporting racist behavior will be subject to appropriate consequences.

-Consequences for students who bully others shall depend on the results of the investigation and may include:
+Consequences for students engaged in racist behavior shall depend on the results of the investigation and may include:

 - a.
 Counseling

 - b.
-Parent conference
+A parent conference

 - c.
 Detention

-d.
-Suspension and/or Expulsion
+- d.
+Suspension and/or expulsion

-Depending on the severity of the incident(s), the principal may also report incidents of bullying to law enforcement, if appropriate.
+Depending on the severity of the incident(s), the headmaster may also report incidents of racism to law enforcement.